TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-monitoring-serverlogs.md

 - Review how to [configure server logs](https://docs.microsoft.com/azure/postgresql/concepts-server-logs).
 - Familiarize yourself with the [log parameters](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/how-to-configure-postgres-log-settings/ba-p/1214716).
 - Consider performance consequences of logging.
 Verbose logging will cause a significant performance overhead.
 We recommend that you only use statement logging parameters like `log_statement` and `log_min_duration_statement` for short periods of troubleshooting.

-**Note:** Access to transaction logs is not available.
+Note that access to transaction logs is not available.

-There are two main ways logs can be consumed in Azure Database for PostgreSQL - Single server:
+- There are two main ways logs can be consumed in Azure Database for PostgreSQL - Single server:
-* As `.log` files
+   * As log (`.log`) files
    * Through Azure diagnostic logging (which routes to storage account, Event Hub, or Azure Monitor logs)

 ### .log files

 **Do you need to find out what is the format of .log files?**
-Log `.log` files provide short-term storage for logs in a CSV-like format.
+Log files provide short-term storage for logs in a CSV-like format.
 This is the default log option in Azure Database for PostgreSQL - Single server.

 **Are you looking for information on log rotation?**<br>
-The .log files rotate every hour or when it reaches 100 MB in size, whichever comes first
+Log files rotate every hour or when it reaches 100 MB in size, whichever comes first

 **Are you troubleshooting or tuning log retention?**<br>
 - The maximum storage for .log files, per server, is 1 GB.
 Oldest logs are deleted to make room for new logs.